lisposter/node-upyun-classic/README.md

 The different between these two responses is the `error` and `body`.

-All responses contain http status code and raw response header for futher usage.
+All responses contain http status code and the raw response header for futher usage.

 # Docs